Welcome to BCE Tech Lab HQ!

-All K-5 students regularly use Canvas as the "one-stop shop" for all activities related to tech lab.
+All K-5 students regularly use Canvas as the "one-stop shop" for all activities related to Tech Lab.
 They also use Nearpod, Kahoot and Quizizz as part of lessons and corresponding projects.
 These web-based platforms engage students and allow them to show what they know while promoting healthy competition.

 ** Keyboarding **

 Students in grades 1-5 use Typing Club to complete practice lessons that help improve eye-hand coordination, accuracy and words per minute (WPM).
 To read more about Typing Club, click the icon below.

 ** Coding **

 Every year, to coincide with the worldwide Hour of Code initiative, students are introduced to computer coding.
 First they learn about what coding is, where it is used in their daily lives, and how it is created.
 Then, with the assistance of our STEAM teacher, they are provided hands-on opportunities to see code in action by programming Ozobots, Dash and Lego Mindstorms.